azonedev/ubuntu-run/README.md

 - Reboot your system after completing the installation for some changes to take effect.

-## Contribution

-Feel free to contribute by adding more scripts or improving existing ones.
+### Customization
+Feel free to customize the `install.sh` script according to your specific needs.
+You can comment out or add additional installation commands to tailor the setup to your preferences.

+### Contributing
+If you have suggestions for improvements or new software/packages to be added, feel free to open an issue or submit a pull request.
+Contributions are welcome!

-## License
+### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+Feel free to use, modify, and distribute the code as per the terms of the license.

+Happy coding! 🚀